AristurtleDev/monogame-aseprite-docs/docs/guides/sprite.md

 sidebar_label: Sprite
 ---

-The purpose of this document is to provide an overview of the `Sprite` class and how to create an instance of it.
+The purpose of this document is to provide a guide for creating an instance of the `Sprite` class.

 ## Overview